 Below, you’ll find an overview of our curriculum by subject category, but we encourage you to come to us directly with more pointed questions regarding any aspect of our curriculum.

-Our Science program applies the Putnam/Northern Westchester Boces Science curriculum and is supplemented by frequent field trips to county parks, environmental centers and other locations for hands-on, dynamic learning.
-Our Science program applies the Putnam/Northern Westchester Boces Science curriculum and is supplemented by frequent field trips to county parks, environmental centers and other locations for hands-on, dynamic learning.
+Our Science program applies the FOSS Science curriculum and is supplemented by frequent field trips to county parks, environmental centers, and other locations for hands-on, dynamic learning.

 In our Engineering studies, we introduce students to the engineering design process and principles as defined by the Next Generation Science Standards (NGSS).
 The course also leverages the Teach Engineering digital library, which provides relevant, standards-based curricula from a range of engineering disciplines to bring engineering into the K-8 classroom.

 At Unity Charter School, our focus on the arts encourages creativity and innovation—two important 21st century leadership skills.
 Through immersive hands-on projects, such as student-led environmental art or applied design skills for STEM initiatives, our students develop critical thinking and communications skills through our multi-disciplinary arts programs.